webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

   - IDEF1X stands for Information DEFinition version 1X.
 IDEF1X became popular, in part, due to early adoption by the United States Department of Defense.
 - **Chen notation**
   - Chen notation appeared in an early ER modeling paper by Peter Chen.
 Chen notation is not standardized but often appears in literature and tools.
+- **Intangible Entity**
+  - documented in the data model, but not tracked with data in the database.

 ## 4.7 Implementing entities

+- **Selecting Primary Keys**
+  - stable: value should not change.
+  - simple: easy to type and store.
+  - meaningless: no descriptive information.
 - **strong table**
   - A strong entity becomes a strong table.
 The primary key must be unique and non-NULL, and should be stable, simple, and meaningless.
 Single-column primary keys are best, but if no such column exists, a composite primary key may have the required properties.
 - **artificial key**
-  - An artificial key is a single-column primary key created by the database designer when no suitable single-column or composite primary key exists.
+  - An artificial key is a single-column primary **key created by the database designer** when no suitable single-column or composite primary key exists.
 - **subtype table**
   - A subtype entity becomes a subtype table .
 - **weak table**
   - A weak entity becomes a weak table.
+Primary key is composite

 ## 4.10 First, second, and third normal form

 - **depends on**
-  - Column A depends on column B means each B value is related to at most one A value.
+  - **Column A depends on column B** means each B value is related to at most one A value.
 - **functional dependence**
-  - Dependence of one column on another is called functional dependence.
+  - **Dependence of one column on another** is called functional dependence.
+  - e.g.
+    - Customer ID: Unique identifier for each customer.
+    - Order ID: Unique identifier for each order.
+    - Customer Name: Name of the customer.
+    - Product: Purchased product details.
+  - Customer Name is dependent on Customer ID.
+Knowing the Customer ID uniquely determines the Customer Name.
 - **Multivalued dependence / join dependence**
   - Multivalued dependence and join dependence entail dependencies between three or more columns.
 - **Redundancy**
-  - Redundancy is the repetition of related values in a table.
+  - Redundancy is the **repetition of related values** in a table.
 - **Normal forms**
-  - Normal forms are rules for designing tables with less redundancy.
+  - Normal forms are **rules for designing tables with less redundancy**.
 - **first normal form**
   - Every cell of a table contains exactly one value.
 A table is in first normal form when, in addition, the table has a primary key.
 - **second normal form**